rsharp-lang/R-sharp/docs/README.md

 ## Hello world!

 For create a new kind of elegant R programming language, the resulting R# its language syntax is comes from the R language hybrid with VisualBasic.NET language and TypeScript language.
+Here is a demo code example for say hello world as routine:

 ```R
 # declare a variable